How to become a volunteer for your community’s Youth Aid Panel

 Volunteers generally meet one evening a month with their fellow panelists at a pre-determined date and time and will see 3-5 cases, including both new cases and callbacks.
 Volunteers serve in the community in which they either reside or work in order to accurately reflect the community as a whole.

-If you would like to become a volunteer, please fill out the form below and you will be contacted within 48 business hours.
+If you would like to become a volunteer, please fill out the form below.

 *Having a record of any kind does not hinder your chances of becoming a panelist.
 All are welcome to apply.